Jemsire/DiscordWebhook/README.md

 - **Player Join Events**: Sends an embed notification when a player joins the server
 - **Player Leave Events**: Sends an embed notification when a player leaves the server
+- **Player Death Events**: Sends an embed notification when a player dies on the server
 - **Player Chat**: Forwards all player chat messages to Discord
 - **Easy Configuration**: Simple webhook URL configuration
+- **Update check**: Check Github releases for updates and notifies you if there is one
 - **Hot Reload**: Reload configuration without restarting the server using `/dw-reload`

 ## Planned Features